-7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / Ne / Partial If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-OIL If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-New boiler in 2016 C. Do you have a maintenance contract for the central heating system?
-Yos / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
-When was your maintenance agreement last renewed?
+There are electric panel heaters in each room.
+If you have answered yes or partial - what kind of central heating is there? (examples: gas-fired, solid fuel, electric storage heating, gas-warm air).
+If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
+The panel heaters were installed in September 2020. (ii) Do you have a maintenance contract for the central heating system?
+Please select If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
+0 Energy Deviermence Cortificate 8.
+Does your property have an Energy Performance Certificate, which is less than 10 years old?
+Please select 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yos / No b.
+Please select If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Please select b.
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details: The garage has an asbestos roof.

-sup se tick which services are plier: connected to our property and give details of the

-Services Connected Supplier

-Gas / liquid petroleum gas

-Water mains / private water supply ✓ Water mains

-Electricity ✓ SSE

-Mains drainage ✓ Scottish waterboard

-Telephone ✓ 01593721363

-Cable TV / satellite ✓ Sky

-Broadband ✓ Plus Net

-ou have answered yes, please o you have appropriate conse Yes / No Den't kn

-If yo Do you have a maintenance co ou have answered yes, please e a maintenance contract: - septic tank? the company with which you Yos / N
+Please select If you have answered yes, please give details: 10.
+Services a.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier FORMTEXT Water mains or private water supply Pure Utilities Electricity OVO Energy Mains drainage Pure Utilities Telephone N/A Cable TV or satellite N/A Broadband PlusNet b.
+Is there a septic tank system at your p roperty?
+Please select No. If you have answered yes, please answe r the two quest ions below: Please select (i) Do you have appropriate consents for the discharge from your septic tank? ricase select (ii) Do you have a maintenance contract for your septic tank?
+Please select If you have answered yes, please give de have a maintenance contract: etails of the cor mpany with which you